What is faecal incontinence?

 How do we diagnose the causes of faecal incontinence?

-To help find out what’s going on, we can run one or more of the following tests:
+There are many potential causes of faecal incontinence, ranging from mild to severe.
+In order to diagnose faecal incontinence to help find out what’s going on, we can run one or more of the following tests:

 - Anorectal manometry – which tests the strength of the muscles in your back passage and rectum

 - Pudendal nerve function test – which looks at the nerves in your pelvic floor which control your muscles in your back passage